tajpatel58/NLP-Specialisation/Course 4: NLP with Attention Models/transformers_statquest.md

 ## Residual Connection:
 - After an attention cell, we will add the output vector with the input vector to the attention mechanism.
 - This is because the attention mechanism will find it hard to preserve the information from the other words, word embedding and the positional encoding as well as the input.
+- Residual connections are particularly useful for the vanishing gradient problem.
+If we use Relu activations, then any negative value will have gradient 0 and thus the information being carried is lost.
+Hence we add the original vector back to reduce 0 values.
 - We want attention to focus on relationships between words not necessarily the word itself.
 - Formally:
 $$ v := v_{attention} + v_{attention:input}$$